PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ![](./images/013-1-response.png)

-You will notice that we are not setting our user, nor are we deduction one credit on creation.
-This is something we will do in Strapi by creating a custom middleware.
-But first let's finish all of our Next.js UI.
+You will notice that we are not setting our user or deducting one credit on creation.
+We will do this in Strapi by creating custom middleware.
+But first, let's finish all of our Next.js UI.

 ## Create Summary Page Card View

-Let's navigate to our `dashboard` folder and inside create another folder named `summaries` with a fille named `page.tsx` and paste in the following code.
+Let's navigate to our `dashboard` folder.
+Inside, create another folder named `summaries` with a `page.tsx` file and paste it into the following code.

 ```tsx
 import Link from "next/link";